AISukhov/openapp/README.txt

-The following packages shall be installed for the proper execution of app and unit tests as well:
+The following packages shall be installed for the proper execution of app:
-- requests
-- pymongo
-- mongomock
+- flask

-MongoDB version 3.4 or later required.
-To interact with database mongo server must be started ( \.mongod.exe )

-Start request_handler.py to run application.
+Start flask_app.py to run application.